 My research focuses on star formation, brown dwarfs and extrasolar planets, with an emphasis on large time domain surveys of the Milky Way.

-I am a Reader in Astrophysics in the School of Physics, Astronomy and Mathematics at the University of Hertfordshire.
+I am a Professor in Astrophysics in the School of Physics, Astronomy and Mathematics at the University of Hertfordshire.
 I studied at Oxford University, with 1st class honours in Physics in 1993 and then a doctorate (D.Phil), followed by a postdoctoral research position.